legumeinfo/imjs-help/README.md

 ![generate-javascript-code](https://user-images.githubusercontent.com/5657219/113608202-7bbf3c80-9607-11eb-931f-b972f3a0cb2a.jpg)

-This tool will generate the imjs code that you need to make the same query from your web app.
+This tool will generate the imjs query that you need to make the same query from your web app, along with the imtables call which you probably do not want.
 Here is the imjs for the above query:

 ![Screenshot_2021-04-05 SoyMine Query results page](https://user-images.githubusercontent.com/5657219/113608500-e5d7e180-9607-11eb-8fa0-cd6ca9b0d21c.png)

 You can save that to your desktop or just cut and paste it into your app.